-Figuring out your event budget involves juggling dozens of line items, and security is one you can’t afford to overlook.
-While it’s tempting to look for a quick price tag, the real answer to how much does it cost to hire a security guard for an event is that it depends entirely on your specific needs.
-A quiet corporate luncheon has a very different risk profile than a high-energy music festival, and the security strategy should reflect that.
-This article will break down the typical hourly rates for different types of guards, explain the key factors that influence your final quote, and show you how to get the right level of protection without any financial surprises.
+Trying to pin down your event security cost can be frustrating.
+You just want a simple number, but the real answer depends entirely on your specific needs.
+A quiet corporate luncheon has a very different risk profile than a high-energy music festival, and the security plan should reflect that.
+When you decide to hire a security guard for an event, you’re building a custom safety strategy, not just buying a service off the shelf.
+This guide breaks down the typical event security prices and explains the key factors that influence your final quote, helping you get the right protection without any financial surprises.

 Key Takeaways